-Although the fog of the early morning kept the three men grounded for a time, apparently the German planes were aloft in clear skies above.
-They were at work directing artillery fire against French soldiers in the trenches — and as all knew, the most deadly instrument of the Great War was artillery fire.
-Unopposed, the German aircraft would cause many casualties.
+Although the fog of the early morning kept the three men grounded for a time, the weather on the German side of the lines was clearer.
+Many German planes were already aloft in clear skies above the trenches.
+They were at work directing artillery fire against French soldiers down in the mud.
+The most deadly instrument of the Great War was artillery fire, not bombing from the air.
+Unopposed, the German aircraft would be able to signal their artillery units to carefully and steadily correct their fire, and thereby cause many casualties.
 Finally, at 10:45 am, René Fonck took off in his SPAD XII.
 In his own words, which we’ve translated from the original French language text, what transpired was as follows:

 Around 10:00 am, the fog began to dissipate and three quarters of an hour later, I could finally take off with Captain Battle and Lieutenant Fontaine.
 Just over the front lines, we came upon a patrol consisting of a reconnaissance aircraft protected by a two-seat fighter plane.

 By a pre-arranged hand gesture, I gave the signal to attack and with the first burst from my guns, I hit the enemy pilot.
 Without a second thought, to avoid being hit by defensive fire, I turned into a rapid reversal followed by a slip.
 This put me under the wing of the other Boche plane, whose gunner tried to respond, but it was already too late.
 A second time, I opened fire and this second opponent tumbled down, even as a third plane escaped the attacks from my comrades.